 Two-way communication is important in every relationship.
 Talk to him about how you feel and make him understand your perspective.
 He must know how much he is putting you through by taking you for granted.
 Tell him that he too needs to cooperate with you.
 Talk to him and try to work things out.

 7. Try to understand his industry and don’t just call it ‘workaholic relationship problems’

 At times, when two people are from different industries, it is difficult for one partner to understand the other because he/she is only seeing one side of the coin.
 You may thnk all you’re dealing with is dating a workaholic or call it workaholic relationship problems, but in reality, he’s not busy because he wants to be.
 He’s busy because he has no choice!

 ‘How to date a workaholic?’ is sometimes about mere acceptance that you are in fact, in a relationship with one.
 Stop expecting so much, and start accepting things the way that they are.
 Sometimes, expecting that your partner will change is what frustrates you even more.
 When expectations come crashing down, you feel frustrated and it spoils your relationship even further.
 You need to accept the fact that some things are never going to change, so it’s useless to expect them to do so.
 Ask yourself, is it worth dating a workaholic? if you answered that in the affirmative, then just learn to accept the truth and work with it.

 9. Go to a counselor to further deal with your feelings

 There are times when the two of you cannot take it anymore and the relationship becomes suffocating.
 You both can’t be around each other but also don’t want to do it without each other.
 In such cases, workaholic relationship advice is important from an expert who understands both perspectives and can guide you on what to do next.
-So when things seem really bad, then you should go to a relationship counsellor and work things out using their help.
+So when things seem really bad, then you should go to a relationship counselor and work things out using their help.
 You will be surprised why you didn’t think of it in the first place.

 10. Keep yourself busy

 11. Use technology to stay connected when dating a workaholic long-distance

 12. Try to change your perspective

 On days that you frustratingly ask yourself questions like, ‘Is he a workaholic or just not interested?’ and consider ending the relationship, do all that you can to change that mindset to stop thinking so negatively.
 Dating a workaholic might not have been something you were prepared to do but you already are.
 Since you are still going on with it, you could think of changing your perspective about workaholics instead.
 You can see the positive aspects of a workaholic and put yourself in their shoes.

-For a woman who wants her man to be there for constant emotional and mental support, dating a workaholic isn’t a good idea, because she will want things that he might not be able to give.
-If you are someone who is patient and understanding, dating a workaholic wouldn’t be bad because you would be able to work your way around it.
+For a woman who wants her man to be there for constant emotional and mental support, dating a workaholic isn’t a very good idea, because she will want things that he might not be able to give.
+If you are someone who is patient and understanding, dating a workaholic wouldn’t be bad for you because you would be able to work your way around it.
 It all depends on which one of these you are, and how much you might be able to handle.
 You might even see many benefits of dating a workaholic and actually enjoy it!